dg CLI

 - yaml

-Check component.yaml files against their schemas, showing validation errors.
+Check defs.yaml files against their schemas, showing validation errors.

 dg dev